Visa Tips

 Understanding the H-1B visa

-The H-1B visa is designed for foreign workers who possess specialized knowledge and expertise in fields such as technology, engineering, finance, medicine, and more.
-It enables them to work in the United States for a temporary period, usually up to six years.
+The H-1B visa is designed for foreign workers with specialized knowledge and expertise in technology, engineering, finance, medicine, and more.
+It enables them to work in the United States temporarily, usually for up to six years.
 The visa is employer-sponsored, meaning that an employer must petition on behalf of the prospective employee.
-As of 2023 the visa costs around $500, but there is a proposal to increase it this summer by 210% to above $1500 by the U.S citizenship and immigration services.
+As of 2023, the visa costs around $500, but the U.S. citizenship and immigration services are proposing to increase it this summer by 210% to above $1500.

 H-1B Visa Requirements

-To qualify for an H-1B visa, applicants must meet certain criteria:
+To qualify for an H-1B visa, applicants must meet specific criteria:

-- Specialized Occupation: The job position must require a specialized body of knowledge and a minimum of a bachelor’s degree or its equivalent.
+• Specialized Occupation: The job must require a specialized body of knowledge and a minimum of a bachelor’s degree or equivalent.

-- Non-displacement: The employer must attest that the hiring of a foreign worker will not displace or negatively affect the wages or working conditions of existing U.S. workers.
+• Non-displacement: The employer must attest that hiring a foreign worker will not displace or negatively affect the wages or working conditions of existing U.S. workers.

 Documents Required